jabberjabberjabber/LLavaImageTagger/README.md

 ### macOS Installation (including ARM)

-1. Clone the repository or download and extract the ZIP file.
+1. Clone the repository or download the [ZIP file](https://github.com/jabberjabberjabber/LLavaImageTagger/archive/refs/heads/main.zip) and extract it.

 2. Install Python 3.7 or higher if not already installed.
 You can use Homebrew:
    ```